History of Derrick Henry in Timeline

 In 2018, Derrick Henry hosted a shopping event for Metro Nashville Public School teachers.

-Near the end of the 2018 season, Derrick Henry emerged as the Titans' feature back.
+Near the end of the 2018 season, Derrick Henry emerged as the Titans' feature running back.

-In November 2019, Derrick Henry's hometown of Yulee, Florida, celebrated him with a welcome sign funded by local residents and businesses.
+In November 2019, Derrick Henry's hometown of Yulee, Florida, honored him with a welcome sign funded by local residents and businesses.

 2019: Two All Foundation Founded

-In 2019, Derrick Henry founded the Two All Foundation to help level the playing field for today's youth.
+In 2019, Derrick Henry founded the Two All Foundation, aiming to provide opportunities for youth, regardless of their backgrounds.

 2019: Shopping Event for Teachers